 - Applicants must secure the support of a senior colleague to mentor the project.
-The project mentor does not need to be based at the same institution as the applicant.
+Mentors do not need to be based at the same institution as the applicant.

-- A grant proposal of 1500 words max.
-This should include: the background to and justification for the proposed research, clearly defined aims and objectives, key research questions, and details of the research design and methodology.
-A complete list of references should be included (but this does not count towards the word limit)
+- A grant proposal (max.
+1500 words) detailing: the background to and justification for the proposed research, clearly defined aims and objectives, key research questions, and the research design and methodology.
+A list of references should be included (but this does not count towards the word limit).

-- A short supporting statement (500 words max.) from the applicant’s project mentor.
+- A short supporting statement (500 words max.) from the project mentor.

 - Two referee statements, at least one of which should not be based at the lead applicant’s institution.